bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 {{ easy_image(src="system-status", width=250, center=true) }}

 - Heartbeat icon pulses with vehicle heartbeat, and goes red if heartbeat is lost
    - On click shows onboard computer temperature, voltage, and current usage
+- GPS icon displays the number of visible satellites if a GPS is detected
+   - On click shows the current GPS position estimate, and some GPS health/status values
 - Additional warning icons appear if a problem is detected on the onboard computer:
    - High disk usage
    - CPU overheating